 40. Rock of Guatape, Colombia

 A two-hour drive from Colombia’s sprawling metropolis of Medellin, El Peñón de Guatapé (the Rock of Guatapé) is an eccentricity of nature.
 The magnificent bulk of rock stands forlornly high among blue-green surroundings, sprouting 200 metres above the ground below.
 A zig-zag of staircases is sculpted into the side of the rock, enabling a dizzying climb of some 700 steps to reach the top for a relentless view of rolling plains and emerald lakes.
+Here’s how you can take an easy day trip from Medellin to Guatapé.

 41. Salar de Uyuni, Bolivia